How To Overclock Your GPU

 As with the CPU and RAM, the GPU and VRAM have their own clock speeds, which determine how rapidly they can perform operations.

-The process of overclocking calls for the user to manually adjust these clocks and attempt to make their hardware run faster.
+The process of overclocking calls for the user to manually modify these clocks and attempt to make their hardware run faster.
 If you’re wondering, the opposite process (underclocking) consists of manually lowering the clock to reduce temperatures inside the enclosure.

 How Much Can The GPU Overclock Affect Performance?